Something Remote: Web series

-In the pilot episode, "Something Broken", Erik challenges Mat and Neil to a blogging competition: the blog with the most views after one year receives $50 from each of the losers.
-They all accept and begin blogging to win the hundred dollars.
-In "Something Popping", Erik mentions that someone on his blog claimed that "corn in the microwave is a no-no idea".
-In "Something Lost in Time", Mat attempts to convince Erik that he has over 50,000 views on his blog, while in fact it had received less than 3,500 on the episode's release.
-Neil's girlfriend Lisa had begun posting replies on Neil's blog, interacting with Mat and other posters.
-These interactive blogs were made available on the Something Remote website.Something Remote ran again on EarthsMightiest.com with new content organized and produced by Rick Desilets.
+Something Remote ran again on EarthsMightiest.com with new content organized and produced by Rick Desilets.
 Along with the original webisodes, interviews with Laferriere, Allain, DiTullio, Haley, Selig, Duranti, and Neslusan were released, as well as a short titled "Mantequilla Magica" and the theatrical trailer for Command & Conquer 3: The Forgotten.
 A preview of the feature-length film was released the week after the series finale.